heatherisis/Samsung-Tidy-Data/OrganizingData.md

 stdVector <- grep("std()", features)
 MeanSTD <- sort(c(meanVector, stdVector))

-###Each row is a vector of feature variables corresponding to a unique combination of subject and activity, computer could not process all 10299, so divided into groups of 1000 observations
+###When running loop of all 10299 observations, computer could not process all at once, so divided into groups of 1000 observations

+###first 1000 observations only
 ###Outer loop finds all variables for particular subject in data set, separates list of variables into parts, converts to vector, and removes empty elements in vector leaving 561 variables.
 Inner loop selects 79 mean/std variables from each complete list of variables.
-With shortened list, writes csv for 79 vars first 1000 observations only
+With shortened list, writes csv for 79 vars

 myList <- list()